top of page

 *Substitute for balsamic vinegar or glaze - Use pomegranate molasses the same way you would use balsamic vinegar to create a bright and lively salad dressing; olive oil, molasses, garlic, herbs, salt, and pepper

-*Roasted Veggies: Carrots, Brussels Sprouts, Broccoli – Toss in olive oil and pomegranate molasses, salt and pepper and roast at 400°
+*Roasted Veggies: Carrots, Brussels Sprouts, Broccoli – Toss in olive oil and pomegranate molasses, salt, and pepper and roast at 400°F.

-*Use as the acidic ingredient in marinades, or brush directly on chicken, shrimp, duck, or a pork glaze
+*Use as the acidic ingredient in marinades, or brush directly on chicken, shrimp, duck, or pork for a flavorful glaze.

 *Desserts – drizzle over yogurt, ice cream, or any rich dessert like cheesecake, pavlova, or cake to balance the sweetness and add a whole new dimension